arielrp01/arielrp01.github.io/EDA_project1.md

 * Reproduce four plots using the base plotting system.

 * Push all PNG files and R code files to individual git repository.

+### Data Manipulation and Transformation

+* Filtered dates of interest, 1/2/2007 and 2/2/2007

+* Converted Data and Time with strptime

+* Converted Global_active_power to numeric

+* Converted Sub_metering values to numeric

 ### Plots